Sign In

 Certifying officers must review the import permit(s) and conditions provided by the exporter and ensure that the issued document(s) are consistent with the permit(s).

-The following conditions were sourced from a permit issued in July 2021:
+The following conditions were sourced from a Department of Livestock Development Thailand advisory document issued in May 2025.

 Health certificate